 In calendar year 2001, the demand for semiconductors dropped by approximately 32% and remained flat to slightly higher in calendar year 2002.
-According to industry analysts, semiconductor sales are projected to grow around 10% for calendar year 2003 and approximately 20% for calendar year 2004, which we believe will translate into positive growth for the semiconductor capital equipment business.
-New system and service orders, which are new orders net of cancellations, grew sequentially by approximately \$3 million in the three months ended September 30, 2003, compared to the previous quarter.
+According to industry analysts, semiconductor sales are projected to grow approximately 20% for calendar year 2004, which industry analysts believe will translate into approximately 35% growth for the semiconductor capital equipment business.
+New system and service orders, which are new orders net of cancellations, grew sequentially by approximately \$168 million or 49% in the three months ended December 31, 2003, compared to the previous quarter as a result of utilization of our customers' fabs for leading edge products began to exceed their capacity and the need of our customers to expand these 200-millimeter fabs to meet short-term capacity requirements.

-Over the longer term, we expect process control to continue to represent a higher percentage of our customers' capital spending.
-We believe this increase in process control spending will be driven by the demand for more precise diagnostics capabilities to address multiple new defects as a result of further shrinking of device feature sizes, the transition to copper and other new materials, and the transition to new 300-millimeter fabs.
-We anticipate these factors will drive increased demand for our products and services when the semiconductor industry recovers.
+Over the long-term we expect process control to continue to represent a higher percentage of our customers' capital spending.
+We believe this increase in process control spending will be driven by the demand for more precise diagnostics capabilities to address multiple new defects as a result of further shrinking of device feature sizes, the transition to copper and other new materials and the accelerated transition to new 300-millimeter fabs.
+We anticipate these factors will drive increased demand for our products and services as the semiconductor industry recovers.